Organizing A Pantry Challenge: Before And After Pictures For Hall Of Fame

 After

-This is what she said about the third picture: "Another After picture of my pantry...focusing on my 3 favorite shelves.
+This is what she said about the second picture: "Another After picture of my pantry...focusing on my 3 favorite shelves.
 I still plan to get some more baskets and more canisters and then label everything, but I love it already."

 I love it too Denise!
 The baskets and canisters really do make it much for functional and less cluttered, and it looks like you can really find what you need now.